 But regardless, with my eye firmly on those compass points, I have managed to keep her voyaging and for almost three decades have even made a living doing so - and for this creative, nature loving journeyman that is perhaps my greatest achievement.

 After completing a four-year tertiary course in Wildlife Illustration and Photography in Wales in 1986, I took up the position of co-manager at a purpose-built SSPCA wildlife rehabilitation centre in Fife, Scotland.
-This unusual work provided numerous unique art and photographic opportunities and also took me to some far-flung places, including Saudi Arabia during the Gulf War Eco-disaster in 1991 and eventually to New Zealand, where I emigrated in 1992.
+This unusual work with a specialisation in oiled wildlife response and seal rehabilitation provided numerous unique art and photographic opportunities and also took me to some far-flung places, including Saudi Arabia during the Gulf War Eco-disaster in 1991 and eventually to New Zealand, where I emigrated in 1992.

 I became a New Zealand citizen in 1997, but the nagging desire to experience Australia’s wonderful scenery and wildlife inevitably took me across the Tasman Sea and to Sydney in 1998.